Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning: Examples

 A canonical setting where approximation error decays only at a \emph{polynomial} rate is given by \emph{Jackson-type} bounds for \emph{Hölder} $C^{s}([0,1]^d)$, \emph{Sobolev} $W^{s,p}([0,1]^d)$, and \emph{Besov} $B^{s,p}_q([0,1]^d)$ spaces: For such a function $f$ in these spaces, the best $m$-parameter approximation achieves order $O(m^{-s/d})$, with matching lower bounds $\Omega(m^{-s/d})$ under very mild assumptions \citep{DeVore1989}.
 Thus, exponentially fast approximation cannot be expected in these spaces.

 A line of expressive power analysis of ReLU networks initiated by Yarotsky \citep{Yarotsky2017,Yarotsky2018,Yarotsky2020,Siegel2023,Yang2024deeperwider} shows that deep ReLU networks can attain the so-called \emph{super-convergence}, or surpass the Jackson's rates, by combining piecewise-polynomial approximation with \emph{bit-extraction}, a highly compressed, discontinuous encoding technique (from function to parameter); the speedup hinges on violating the regularity assumptions underlying the Jackson-type lower bounds, yet the decay remains polynomial rather than exponential.
-Although a rigorous estimation error analysis was not provided by the authors, bit-extraction is a Cantor attractor, which may yield both a polynomial growth (\cref{ex:p1-cantor}) and an exponential growth (\cref{ex:e2-pingpong-subshift}) of covering numbers.
-Thus, we expect the settings where the hypothesis class is ReLU network and concept class is Hölder/Sobolev/Besov spaces fall under \emph{PP/PL regime}.

 Apart from the Jackson's regime, estimation error for ReLU networks has been shown to grow \emph{polynomially} in depth $k$ via VC-dimension arguments \citep{Bartlett2019} and compression-based generalization bounds \citep{Arora2018compression,Suzuki2020compression,Lotfi2022compression}.
 Putting these observations together: taking the concept class $\Con$ as Hölder/Sobolev/Besov, and the hypothesis class $\calH_k$ as depth-$k$ ReLU networks yields the \emph{PP regime}.

-We remark that \citet{suzuki2018besov-adaptivity} investigated both approximation and estimation error rates for ReLU networks in both Besov and mized-smooth Besov spaces, and obtained exactly the \emph{PP regime}: polynomial bias decay with polynomial variance growth.
+We remark that \citet{suzuki2018besov-adaptivity} investigated both approximation and estimation error rates for ReLU networks in both Besov and mixed-smooth Besov spaces, and obtained exactly the \emph{PP regime}.